openshift-labs/lab-building-images/workshop/content/container-basics/03-interactive-terminal.md

 exit
 ```

-Because this was the main process running in the container, the container will be shutdown, resulting in the second interactive terminal session also being closed.
+Because this was the main process running in the container, having process ID 1, the container will be shutdown resulting in the second interactive terminal session also being closed.